Degederon/HouseRulesGuide/README.md

 # HouseRulesGuide
-062523 Created by Degederon for Demeo gamers.
+062723 Created by Degederon for Demeo gamers.

-Version 2.7
+Version 2.8 PM Edition

 Dege's Demeo Setup & Users Guide featuring The "House Rules" Customization Mod.

-The current version of the guide is 2.7.
-A few folks recently referred to this guide as a bible or a wiki.
+Thank you for your emails!
+This guide is slowly being referenced as a bible or wiki for Demeo.
 I am flattered.
-Starting to get user feedback now ands that is fantastic.
-Its telling me that the content is getting read and hopefully absorbed in some capacity.
-This started out as a mod guide and has certainly transformed.
+The feedback is letting me know that it is helping you to install the game or even take a stab at making your own json file.
+This started out as a mod guide for "House Rules" and I figured why stop there. transformed.

-- Announcement - Would like to play some beta maps and need 3 additional players.
-If you are interested send me an email to demeo@epomd.com.
-If you like to raise hell and have fun in the process, let me know.
+- Announcement - Would you like to play some beta maps with Dege?
+I need upto 3 additional players.
+If you are interested send an email to demeo@epomd.com.
+If you like to have fun and laugh, let me know.
 What nights are good for you and what timezone.
+I will setup a room number where we can play.

 This version has expanded beyond 125 pages now, wow!

 Here are some new areas of interest.

 NEW
-- Updated Steam Achievement section with more details.
+- Incorporated in this guide are notes in various areas with a date of entry.
+That will keep the guide fresh and updated.

+- Expanded Rules and Configuration section for modders.

 - Improved on Cool Links section.